 6. Bovisand Beach, Bovisand

 If you are visiting Morocco and get to tour the UNESCO site of Essaouira, be sure to look past the ramparts and step out to the secluded rock pool-type beach.
-Not only can you channel your inner marine biologist as there are plenty of crabs and sea cucumbers around, you can also find all sorts of sea glass and sea-worn porcelain pieces.
+Not only can you channel your inner marine biologist as there are plenty of crabs and sea cucumbers around, you can also find sea glass of all sorts and sea-worn porcelain pieces.
 But be sure to wear some decent shoes, as the rocks are very sharp.

 8. Steklyashka Beach, Ussuri Bay

 If Siberia is not on your way somewhere, then it might just be worth going out of your way to explore this beach, especially if you are a dedicated beachcomber or sea glass enthusiast.
 As with Glass Beach in Fort Bragg, this beach is practically made up of sea glass, shimmering in all the colors imaginable.
 And the pieces are larger than what you’ll find at the Fort Bragg beach.
 This bucket-list beach is a 30-minute drive outside Vladivostok.
 Go on a sunny day, and you’ll be blinded by the glittering.
 Go in winter, and you have the magical contrast of white snow against the sea glass.

 Explore hotels and Airbnbs near Steklyashka Beach, Ussuri Bay.